cchalkias/copilot/README.md

 # CoPilot

+Copilot with a few improvements, added corrupting fever, won't try to press keys while poe isn't the active window, updated for 3.18.1 changes to ActorSkill.InternalName.

+-- Original Readme from here --

 Designed to improve QOL while playing POE with Exilehud/Poehelper.
 Automated use of Skills, with as few interferance for User Input as possible.